 Index on Censorship: But very few cases come before a jury.

 Murray Perkins: Because people take the guilty rap and forfeiture --- and let it lie at that.

-centipede idea into practice.
+putting the centipede idea into practice.
 Unlike the first film, the sequel presents graphic images of sexual violence, forced defecation, and mutilation, and the viewer is invited to witness events from the perspective of the protagonist.
-Whereas in the
+Whereas

-naked victims.
-Examples of this include a scene early in the film in which he masturbates whilst he watches a DVD of the original Human Centipede film, with sandpaper wrapped around his penis, and a sequence later in the film in which he becomes
+murder of his naked victims.
+Examples of this include a scene early in the film in which he masturbates whilst he watches a DVD of the original Human Centipede film, with sandpaper wrapped around his penis, and a sequence later in the film in which he

 David Cooke, Director of the BBFC said: